kdsuneraavinash/python-projects/README.md

 ### How to run

 Run `run.py` using python 3.
 Exit by continuously pressing `Esc` several times.
+In default `FloodFill` algorithm, press any key to switch to next mode when bot is waiting for a input.

 ### Changing map and other settings